FadedSociety/Real-ESRGAN-Service/README.md

 - Close other GPU-intensive applications
 - Consider using CPU mode instead

-### Suwayomi not detecting service
+### Suwayomi not using upscaler
-- Make sure both services are running
+- Make sure the upscaler service is running (`python memory_optimized_real_esrgan_app.py`)
-- Check that the service is accessible at `localhost:8083/health`
+- Check that the service is accessible at `http://localhost:8083/health` in your browser
-- Wait up to 1 minute for auto-detection to refresh
+- Verify your `server.conf` has the correct `downloadConversions` configuration
+- Restart Suwayomi Server after changing `server.conf`
+- Check Suwayomi logs for connection errors

 ## 📊 Performance